Curriculum – PE

 A team of Year 4 children attended the U9s Futsal Festival at Inspire Suffolk.
 They won nearly every game and showed excellent team spirt.
 The scores were:

 The Oaks 3 v 2 Trimley St Mary

 Trimley St Mary 2 v 1 St John’s

 A team of girls from Year 6 represented our school at the U11’s Futsal Tournament.
 They came 3rd overall; winning 1 game, drawing 1 and losing 1, but only by 1 goal!
 Well done

 Well done to our swim team for winning the Felixstowe School’s Swimming Gala.

-Wow what a fantastic Autumn term we have had at Trimley St Mary with regards to our sporting achievements.
+Wow what a fantastic 2 terms we have had at Trimley St Mary with regards to our sporting achievements.
 We look forward to attending many more events in the new year.